 How to help a turtle on the road:

 You will likely encounter a snapping turtle on your travels this summer.
-Don’t wait until it is too late, watch the video below for great tips on how to handle them.
+Don’t wait until it is too late!
+Watch the video for great tips on how to handle them.

 What if the turtle is injured?

-4) Place the turtle in a well ventilated container (such as a plastic container with holes in the lid).
+- Place the turtle in a well-ventilated container (such as a plastic container with holes in the lid).
 Use a towel, puppy pads, or other soft material to cushion the turtle.

-6) Do not give the turtle food, place it in water, and NEVER wash out it’s wounds.
+- Do not give the turtle food, place it in water, and NEVER wash out its wounds.